-In this recorded webinar, we’ll address the background and history of the pre-eminence of Maryland law and its principal advantages for REITs, many of them unique to Maryland.
+This recorded webinar we’ll address the background and history of the pre-eminence of Maryland law and its principal advantages for REITs, many of them unique to Maryland.
 We will also review and discuss recent Maryland statutes and decided cases affecting REITs.
+Among the topics:

 Annie: Hello, everyone.
 And welcome to today's webinar, "Maryland's Continued Dominance in Forming REITs."
 My name is Annie Triboletti, and I will be your moderator.
 Joining us today, our guest speakers, Jim Hanks and Sharon Kroupa from Venable LLP.
 And with that, let's welcome Jim and Sharon.

-Jim: Thanks, Annie, and thanks, Maria, as well.
+Jim: Thanks, Annie.
 To get into the beginning of the history of REITs, we have to go back to the Sixteenth Amendment to the U.S. Constitution in 1913 when Congress for the first time amended the Constitution with the approval of the states to provide for an income tax.
 There had been an earlier effort at imposing an income tax that failed on constitutional grounds.
 But this time, the Constitution itself was amended to permit an income tax.
 So immediately, of course, people began to think of ways to avoid paying the income tax.

 And within 20 years or so, the Supreme Court took a case involving a trust, a Massachusetts trust, that was set up for the purpose of holding real estate.
 And the Massachusetts trust claimed that it did not have to pay any income tax because it was not a separate person, it was simply a trust.
 Obviously, it was not an individual, and they claimed it was not a corporation because nowhere in its formation documents did it say anything about being a corporation.